andygithubchen/cecho/README.md

 ##### 1 - I want my script outputs to file/pipe without color_ctrl chars #####

-Needn't do any change, `cecho` can self-adapting this: colorful for stdout, non-colorful for file/pipe.
+No need to do any change, `cecho` can self-adapt this: colorful for stdout, non-colorful for file/pipe.

 ##### 2 - My script maybe runs in both "no-cecho env" and "cecho env" #####